Credit units: 3

 Department: Educational Foundations

-Building on recognition of pre-existing agreements such as the Canadian Constitution, Aboriginal education documents, related agreements, and treaty mandates, students will explore Saskatchewan's mandate for schools to build new relations with First Nations, Metis, and Inuit peoples.
+Building on recognition of pre-existing agreements such as the Canadian Constitution, Indigenous education documents, related agreements, and treaty mandates, students will explore Saskatchewan's mandate for schools to build new relations with First Nations, Métis, and Inuit peoples.
 The course will focus on the study of school purposes and practices, including teaching and learning processes, assessment, course content, and familial and community relations.

 Restriction(s): Restricted to students in the College of Education.

 The syllabus is a public document that provides detail about a class, such as the schedule of activities, learning outcomes, and weighting of assignments and examinations.

 Once an instructor has made their syllabus publicly available on USask’s Learning Management System, it will appear below.
 Please note that the examples provided below do not represent a complete set of current or previous syllabus material.
 Rather, they are presented solely for the purpose of indicating what may be required for a given class.
 Unless otherwise specifically stated on the content, the copyright for all materials in each course belongs to the instructor whose name is associated with that course.
 The syllabus is the intellectual property of instructors or the university.